airtap/airtap/doc/cloud-testing.md

 airtap -- test
 ```

-Airtap will create a server, establish a tunnel so saucelabs can find our tests, and then ask saucelabs to run your tests.
-You can open your [saucelabs dashboard](https://saucelabs.com/account) to see tests being run and their results.
+Airtap will create a server, establish a tunnel so Sauce Labs can find our tests, and then ask Sauce Labs to run your tests.
+You can open your [Sauce Labs dashboard](https://saucelabs.com/account) to see tests being run and their results.
 Airtap will exit when all tests are done.

 ## Done

-Once you are happy with your saucelabs tests (all passing I hope), you are ready to hook up the last piece: [travis-ci](./travis-ci.md).
+Once you are happy with your Sauce Labs tests (all passing I hope), you are ready to hook up the last piece: [Travis CI](./travis-ci.md).